ballerina-platform/ballerina-distribution/examples/http-sse-service/http_sse_service.md

 # HTTP service - Server-sent events

-Ballerina HTTP services support pushing real-time data to clients using Server-event events (SSE).
+Ballerina HTTP services support pushing real-time data to clients using server-sent events (SSE).
 A stream of type `http:SseEvent` can be returned from service resource methods.
 This feature automatically handles sending SSE and sets the content type to `text/event-stream` and the transfer encoding to chunked.

 ::: code http_sse_service.bal :::